Illinois Compiled Statutes

 firearm dealer, gun show promoter, or gun show vendor who is to transfer a firearm, stun gun, or taser under the provisions of this

 Act.
-The Department of State Police may utilize existing technology which
+The Illinois State Police may utilize existing technology which

 to provide the service.